jeanbaptiste/tummelplatz/README.md

 git clone then copy as root files in your /var/www/html/ (apache2) or else (other web server) place a .htpasswd file on the previous rep level (../) containing logn:pwd https://en.wikipedia.org/wiki/.htpasswd

-// allow apache to read and write in these two dir sudo chown www-data uploads/ media/logo.png media/logo.png cache/ sudo chmod -R 775 cache/ uploads/
+// create and allow apache to read and write in these dir sudo mkdir uploads/ cache/ sudo chown www-data uploads/ media/logo.png media/logo.png cache/ sudo chmod -R 775 cache/ uploads/